Create your first Confidential Space environment

 gcloud config set project BOLA_PROJECT_ID

-3. If you haven't done so already, enable the APIs Bola requires as a data collaborator and workload operator:
+3. Enable the APIs that Bola requires as a data collaborator and workload operator:

 4. Create a key ring and encryption key with Cloud Key Management Service: